dianawland/sanbercode-api-automation/README.md

   Usage newman and install newman

-  - Using Newman CLI
-    The newman run command allows you to specify a collection to be run.
-You can easily export your Postman Collection as a json file from the Postman App and run it using Newman.

-    -$ newman run 'Simple Book Api.postman_collection.json'
+  Getting started
+To run Newman, ensure that you have Node.js >= v16.
+Install Node.js via package manager.

+Installation
+The easiest way to install Newman is using NPM.
+If you have Node.js installed, it is most likely that you have NPM installed as well.

+$ npm install -g newman
+This installs Newman globally on your system allowing you to run it from anywhere.
+If you want to install

   Using Reporters with Newman
 Reporters provide information about the current collection run in a format that is easy to both: disseminate and assimilate.
 Reporters can be configured using the -r or --reporters options.
 Inbuilt reporters in newman are: cli, json, junit, progress and emojitrain.

-    -$ newman run 'Simple Book Api.postman_collection.json' -r cli,json
+ $ newman run 'Simple Book Api.postman_collection.json' -r cli,json